Garage Conversion ADU · Pasadena

 Pasadena Details

-City of Pasadena Planning & Community Development Permitting
+City of Pasadena Planning & Development Department

-Historic Districts and Design Review
+Historic Overlay Districts and Design Commission Review

 Pricing in Pasadena

-Garage Conversion Costs in Pasadena
+Garage Conversion ADU Costs in Pasadena

 • Design, architecture & engineering included